Beautiful yogis and yoginis,

 The future.

-This very moment,
+Our breath this very moment,

-Our sensations on the yoga mat as we lay down,
+Our sensations on the yoga mat as we lay down.

 Sensations and tingling in the belly with each breath.

-So lay here a few more moments in pure relaxation.
+So lay here a few more moments.

 With your breath,